goblimey/go-ntrip/README.md

 compact binary form and not readable by eye.
 The format is described by RTCM STANDARD 10403.3 Differential GNSS (Global Navigation Satellite Systems) Services – Version 3 (RTCM3 10403.3).
-This is not an open source standard and it costs about $300 to buy a copy.
+This is not an open source standard.
+It costs about $300 to buy a copy.

 The standard defines a large number of message types, each with its own format.
 Fortunately most of them are redundant.